 The NPC will assess the role of natural gas in a low-carbon energy future.
-The study will review historical technologies and policies that have enabled or constrained greater use of natural gas in the economy and the associated GHG (CO2 and methane) emission reductions to develop an analytical framework which will be used to analyze various natural gas upstream and end-use technologies that have the potential to reduce emissions from the production and consumption of natural gas in the economy including potential greater use to displace higher carbon attention of economic security benefits of applying the technologies and work-practices identified and the necessary policies or other actions needed to ensure the transition is successful, including roles of various institutions and stakeholders
+The study will review historical technologies and policies that have enabled or constrained greater use of natural gas in the economy and the associated GHG (CO2 and methane) emission reductions to develop an analytical framework which will be used to analyze various natural gas upstream and end-use technologies that have the potential to reduce emissions from the production and consumption of natural gas in the economy, including potential greater use to displace higher carbon intensive fossil-fuels.
+The study will also review the environmental (GHG) and related energy and economic security benefits of applying the technologies and work-practices identified and the necessary policies or other actions needed to ensure the transition is successful, including roles of various institutions and stakeholders